 Brand Baseline properties.
-Each baseline has a number of fourteen properties that make it powerful and successful on the tourist market (Dumbraveanu, 2008, p.
-281-286).
+Each baseline has a number of fourteen properties that make it powerful and successful on the tourist market (Dumbraveanu, D., 2008).
 The slogan does not contain the brand name, and it is not competitive because can be used in many others tourism campaigns.